orsonteodoro/oiledmachine-overlay/SECURITY.md

 ### Protecting secrets in /etc/apparmor.d/abstractions/credentials with AppArmor + emerge

-Ask this prompt to the AI for the answer:
+Ask this prompts to the AI for the answer:

 "How do I configure Gentoo emerge to use an AppArmor profile to block credentials against a supply chain attack using a credentals blacklist in /etc/apparmor.d/abstractions/credentials?"

+One reason why to do it this way per path is to easily whitelist the credentials.

+The other way is to blacklist it globally, but it is not easy to whitelist.
+You will need to comment out the rule to access the secret/credential.

 ## Threat model